 We have compiled a list of the different feeding stations available and matched 10 of the most common British garden birds and their preferred feeding method to help you select the right food and feeding station for your garden.

-A ground feeder should be mounted no more than 10cm off the ground and it is advised that food is refreshed and that they are fractionally moved each day to minimise the build up of droppings and the risk of disease.
-A variety of food can be offered on the ground feeders but be aware that larger types of bird (pheasants and pigeons) will be attracted to feed from these as well as smaller types (wren, starlings and robins).
+A ground feeder should be mounted no more than 10cm off the ground and it is advised that food is refreshed and that they are fractionally moved each day to minimise the build-up of droppings and the risk of disease.
+A variety of food can be offered on the ground feeders but be aware that larger types of bird (pheasants and pigeons) will be attracted to feed on these as well as smaller types (wren, starlings and robins).

 Insectivores, granivores, omnivores, 10 of the most common British garden birds include all these different types of bird and each has a preferred method of feeding.

 The diminutive Blue Tit is an insectivore but does enjoy seeds and nuts.
 They will frequent a bird table but prefer to get their nuts and seeds from a hanging feeder.
 Peanuts (plain) and sunflower seeds are particular favourites for this type of bird.